Azure-Samples/azure-edge-extensions-aio-iac-terraform/README.md

 ### Providers Registered

-[1-infra](deploy/1-infra) will attempt to register all of the necessary Azure providers but if you are running this deployment on a Windows machine you may still need to manually register the providers due to limitations with Terraform's `local-exec`.
+[deploy/modules/infra/register-providers.tf](deploy/modules/infra/register-providers.tf) will attempt to register all of the necessary Azure providers but if you are running this deployment on a Windows machine you may still need to manually register the providers due to limitations with Terraform's `local-exec`.

+This can be achieved by running the following Azure CLI commands from the command line (after `az login`):

 ```shell
 az provider register -n "Microsoft.ExtendedLocation"